ROLLERSKIING 101 & LESSONS

 Poles: Use the same poles you use for snow skiing but replace the baskets with rollerski ferrules which have a spike, hardened for asphalt use.
 Use a stiff pole and don't slam it into the asphalt.
 A really limber pole does not protect your elbows from shock and may cause tendonitis issues.

 Gloves: Use a lightweight glove for summer use.
 One that is reinforced in critical areas, especially between the thumb and forefinger.

-Knee, Elbow & Wrist Pads: Knee and elbow are strongly recommended, especially for less than expert skiers.
+Knee, Elbow & Wrist Pads: Knee and elbow are used by some rollerskiers for extra protection, especially for less than expert skiers.
 Wrist guards, like those used by inline skaters aren't an option because you can't wear them with poles.

 Getting your balance is the first priority.
 Roller skis are "tippier" than skis.
 Get used to balancing on them standing still before you roll away.
 On a level surface step into your bindings and support yourself with the poles.
 Then step from ski to ski, balancing on one foot at a time.
 Step in a circle while stationary.
 Circle in the opposite direction.
 Become comfortable stepping from ski to ski and balancing before you have to use these skills while rolling down the road.

 Ready to roll?
 Stay on two feet for a while and just double pole.
 Step your skis back parallel to one another if they tend to wander apart.
 Now double pole and lift one ski while rolling.
 Step from ski to ski while rolling.
 Step in a circle while moving.
 Reverse direction.

 Now add the skiing motions.
 Skate without poles.
 Use a short diagonal stride before you work up to a fully extended position.
 At the risk of stating the obvious, be careful never to plant a pole between your skis.